Minimally invasive stabilization surgery — an alternative to open back fusion

 Like the other types of minimally invasive surgeries at Laser Spine Institute, anterior cervical discectomy and fusion is performed through a small incision in the front of the neck.
 The surgeon will make a tunnel to the spine by moving aside muscles so that the bony vertebrae and discs can be seen.
 With the aid of a fluoroscope (a special X-ray), the surgeon will remove the disc.
 Once the disc is removed, the surgeon will insert an implant to help stabilize the spine.

 A cervical disc replacement is a minimally invasive procedure in which an unhealthy vertebral disc is substituted with a new, artificial disc.

-An LLIF is a minimally invasive spine surgery that accesses the spine from incisions on the side of the body.
-This procedure avoids separating the low back muscles, cutting bone, or moving aside blood vessels as required for other spine fusion procedures (PLIF, TLIF, ALIF).
-Lateral access spine surgery can treat a variety of conditions including herniations, degenerative scoliosis, nerve impingement, certain tumors, and instability and pain resulting from disc degeneration.
-When treating this source of back and leg pain, most of the disc is removed, a spacer is used to restore proper disc height, and bone grafts are added to fuse the adjacent vertebrae, restoring stability.
+An LLIF is a minimally invasive spine surgery that accesses the spine from incisions on the side of the body to avoid separating the low back muscles, cutting bone or moving aside blood vessels.
+Lateral access spine surgery can treat a variety of conditions including herniations, degenerative scoliosis, nerve impingement, certain tumors and instability and pain resulting from disc degeneration.
+When treating this source of back and leg pain, most of the disc is removed, a spacer is used to restore proper disc height and bone grafts are added to fuse the adjacent vertebrae, restoring stability.

 An SI joint fusion is a minimally invasive procedure, performed where the sacrum joins with the pelvis.
 Through the guidance of a fluoroscope (special X-ray), the surgeon will perform the procedure through a small incision.
 The surgeon will fuse together the sacrum and the pelvis to increase the stability of the spine.